NBA 75th Anniversary Team: Selection process

+Criticisms

+It was widely rumored that Kyrie Irving was originally on the list, as his then-team, the Brooklyn Nets, prematurely posted an announcement congratulating him on the achievement, but was later excluded allegedly due to controversy regarding his public image at the time.
+Former teammate LeBron James later said, "Damn shame he ain’t Top 75!", as did Andre Iguodala, "So y'all saying Kyrie Irving ain't top 75?
+I agree… he top 20 at least…" in Twitter posts criticizing the snub.
+Irving himself, sports commentators, and fans criticized the exclusion due to Irving's already illustrious career at the time of the list.

+Former NBA coach and television commentator Stan Van Gundy said that it was "absolutely ridiculous" that Dwight Howard was not included on the team.
+Howard later said, "I knew I wasn't going to be on it".
+In an Instagram post, Klay Thompson said, "Maybe I’m just naive in my ability to play basketball, but in my head, I’m top 75 all-time."
+NBA coach and former commentator Steve Kerr said that he had hoped Thompson and Draymond Green "would be on there".

 15 Greatest Coaches in NBA History

 Alongside the selection of the NBA's 75th anniversary team was the selection of the 15 Greatest Coaches in NBA History.
 The list was compiled based upon unranked selection undertaken exclusively by a panel of 43 current and former NBA coaches in collaboration with the National Basketball Coaches Association.
 Of the 15 coaches, eight members of the Top 10 Coaches in NBA History in 1996 were selected; original Top 10 coaches Bill Fitch and John Kundla were excluded from the updated list.
 Nine of the 15 coaches named were alive at the time of the list's announcement, and four of them—Steve Kerr, Gregg Popovich, Doc Rivers, and Erik Spoelstra—were active.
-Six have died: Red Holzman in 1998, Red Auerbach in 2006, Chuck Daly in 2009, Jack Ramsay in 2014, and K. C. Jones and Jerry Sloan in 2020.
+Seven have died: Red Holzman in 1998, Red Auerbach in 2006, Chuck Daly in 2009, Jack Ramsay in 2014,K. C. Jones and Jerry Sloan in 2020, and Lenny Wilkens in 2025.
 Nelson and Sloan were the only members to have never won a championship as a coach; Nelson won five as a player.
 Wilkens was the only member of the coaches list to have been selected as a member of the players list.
-Ten of the 15 coaches are also members of the Naismith Memorial Basketball Hall of Fame, with Nelson the most recent inductee in 2012.
+At the time of selection, 10 of the 15 coaches were also members of the Naismith Memorial Basketball Hall of Fame in that role, with Nelson the most recent inductee in 2012.
+Popovich would be inducted in 2023.